-The Northern Trust is an annual golf tournament on the PGA TOUR in the New York/New Jersey Metropolitan area and Boston.
-Since 2007, it has been played in late August as the first of four tournaments as part of the FedExCup Playoffs on the PGA TOUR.
-The top 125 players in the FedExCup Standings qualify for the tournament each year, based upon FedExCup points amassed during the PGA TOUR season.
+It has been played in late August since 2007, as the first of four tournaments as part of the FedExCup Playoffs on the PGA Tour.
+The top 125 players in the FedExCup Standings qualify for the tournament each year, based upon FedExCup points amassed during the PGA Tour season.

-Many of the world’s top players have won The Northern Trust including Sergio García, Adam Scott, Jason Day, Matt Kuchar, Patrick Reed, Dustin Johnson and 2018 champion Bryson DeChambeau, who captured a four-stroke victory and became the tournament’s youngest winner in the FedEx Cup era.
+Many of the world’s top players have won the FedEx St. Jude Championship including Sergio García, Adam Scott, Jason Day, Matt Kuchar, Patrick Reed, Dustin Johnson and 2018 champion Bryson DeChambeau, who captured a four-stroke victory and became the tournament’s youngest winner in the FedEx Cup era.

-Since the tournament’s inception in 1967, The Northern Trust has generated nearly $50 million for New York/New Jersey Metropolitan-area charities, including a record $1.865 million in 2018.
+Since the tournament’s inception in 1967, The FedEx St. Jude Championship has generated nearly $50 million for New York/New Jersey area charities, including a record $1.865 million in 2018.